buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 - ❌ "IFC Something" - not allowed, as the IFC term is reserved for the official publications of the IFC standard by buildingSMART.
 - ⚠️ "Revit Classification" - it is recommended first obtain permission from the rightful owner (in this case, the Autodesk company).

-### DCT-03
-**Dictionary metadata should be complete**

-While the minimum information for publishing in bSDD is low, the requirements for verification are set higher.
-The dictionary must provide complete and transparent information, including its license, official website, quality assurance procedures, and a contact email for change requests. 🚧

-The required Dictionary fields are:
-- QualityAssuranceProcedure
-- ChangeRequestEmailAddress
-- License
-- LicenseUrl
-- 🚧

 ## Class

 ### CLS-01
 **Classes should be mapped to IFC correctly**

-Each class must be mapped to IFC appropriately using `RelatedIfcEntities` (`RelatedIfcEntityNamesList` in the import file).
+Each class must be mapped to IFC appropriately using 'RelatedIfcEntities' ('RelatedIfcEntityNamesList' in the import file).

 Notes:

 - Do not map a class to an abstract class, type, relation, or measure.
-- Avoid using `USERDEFINED` and `NOTDEFINED` types.
+- Avoid using 'USERDEFINED' and 'NOTDEFINED' types.
-- Before mapping a class to a `Proxy`, ensure there are no existing appropriate IFC entities by thoroughly searching available options.
+- Before mapping a class to a 'Proxy', ensure there are no existing appropriate IFC entities by thoroughly searching available options.

 ### CLS-02
 **Avoid circular dependencies**

-Parent-child class relationships, defined with `ParentClassCode`, must form a tree structure without circular dependencies.
+Parent-child class relationships, defined with 'ParentClassCode', must form a tree structure without circular dependencies.

 Examples:
 - ❌ Class A is the parent of B, B is the parent of C, and C is the parent of A - circular chain.

+### CLS-03
+**Hierarchy of classes**

+When multiple hierarchical levels can be distinguished, they shouldn't be modelled as a flat list but be structured in a clear and logical hierarchy.

+Examples:

+- ❌ 'Column', 'Round Column', 'Rectangular Column' being a flat list.
+- ✔️ 'Column' is a parent of 'Round Column' and 'Rectangular Column'.

+### CLS-04
+**Avoid syncretic classes**

+Do not create classes that combine multiple aspects, such as material, class, and property, into a single class.

+Examples:

+- ❌ 'External Steel Door' - incorrect because it combines information about the class, material, and property into one definition
+- ✔️ Class: 'Door', Material: 'Steel', IsExternal: 'True'.

 ## Property